ToBiDi0410/error-pages/CADDY.md

-# How to use in Caddy
+# How to use with Caddy

 This setup allows you to serve **custom error pages** in your Caddy server configuration using reusable **snippets** for both: